bsu-cs315/E1-Robinson/README.md

-# CS315 Exercise 1.1
+# CS315 Exercise 1.2

-An exercise from CS315 Fall 2024 that demonstrates 2D physics-based gameplay where the player is able to control the angle and power of launching a ball.
+An exercise from CS315 Fall 2024 that demonstrates 2D physics-based gameplay where the player is able to control the angle and power of launching a ball via a launcher.
 Feedback is given to the player when they collide with an obstacle.
+The player has limited ammo and can only shoot one ball at a time.

 ## How to play